Art Galleries & Artists

 There are more than 30 carvings of wildlife and pioneer scenes scattered around town but weather damage and new inspiration makes them a forever changing display.

-Some carvers have their own studios: Pete Ryan who initiated the concept by transforming fallen trees into a public arts program; Randy Swope who carves everything from huge bears out of cedar trunks to tiny frogs out of apricot pits, and Rob Forde, a chiropractor whose office includes an impressive gallery of carvings that represent the provinces of Canada from coast to coast.
+Some carvers have their own studios: Pete Ryan who initiated the concept by transforming fallen trees into a public arts program, and Randy Swope who carves everything from huge bears out of cedar trunks to tiny frogs out of apricot pits.